+Option 1:

-Option 1: Under certain circumstances, the college may disregard up to three quarters or two semesters of previous undergraduate course work, taken at any college or university, from all considerations associated with degree requirements.
-These circumstances are the following:
+You may petition the registrar for up to three quarters or two semesters of previous undergraduate coursework, taken at any college or university, to be disregarded from the GPA and from all considerations associated with degree requirements.

-- 1. You have formally requested the action on a Special Request form; and - 2.
-You have demonstrated that work completed in the terms under consideration is substandard and not representative of your current academic ability and level of performance.
+It is expected that you will have demonstrated that work completed in the terms under consideration is substandard and not representative of your current academic ability and level of performance.